-The V2 Pro Series 3 vaporizer still holds its place as the best vape pen vaporizer, it is small, neat discrete and very easy to use and relatively inexpensive.
+The V2 Pro Series 3 vaporizer still holds its place as the best vape pen vaporizer, it is small, neat discreet and very easy to use and relatively inexpensive.
 It is the only small scale vape pen in my opinion that you can properly vaporize herb and loose leaf effectively – despite a number of other brands making such claims.
 Its size, ease of use and price is what makes it great.

 Dry Herb and wax concentrate vaping